Innovative legal educator. Legal writing ninja. Law student study habits expert.

 Prior to law teaching, I defended persons accused of crimes in Washington State courts.
 As a former public defense attorney, I have years of experience defending hundreds of criminal cases.
 I have independently taken over 20 cases to trial in Washington State District and Superior courts and argued appeals both to the Superior Court and the Court of Appeals, Division One.
 I previously worked as an associate attorney with the Law Office of Zachary L. Fleet in Seattle, Washington.
 At the Snohomish County Public Defender Association in Everett, Washington.
 I also worked as a public defender for the cities of Shoreline and Lake Forest Park.
 During law school, I worked as a Rule 9 Intern with The Defender Association in Seattle, Washington.
 I was a judicial extern for The Honorable Marsha J. Pechman in the Western District of Washington.

-I graduated magna cum laude from the Seattle University School of Law, home to the best Legal Writing program.
+I graduated magna cum laude from the Seattle University School of Law, home to one of the United States’ best Legal Writing programs (ranked #1 for 10 consecutive years).
 I was a Note & Comment Editor of the Seattle University Law Review.
-I am a member in good standing with the Washington State Bar Association and the California State Bar Association.
+I am a member in good standing with the Washington State Bar Association and the California State Bar Association (inactive).